tillbiskup/evedata/docs/index.rst

 Related projects
 ================

-There is a number of related packages users of the evedata package may well be interested in, as they have a similar scope, focussing on working with synchrotron radiometry data.
+While the evedata package is explicitly *not* concerned with viewing or analysing data, there is a number of related packages users of the evedata package may well be interested in, as they have a similar scope, focussing on working with synchrotron radiometry data.

 * radiometry